ANAMCraft/ANAM-Support-Docs/articles/declining-an-order-i-cannot-fulfill-an-order.md

 ## Introduction

-This article provides guidelines for vendors on how to decline an order they cannot fulfill and the necessary steps to communicate this to the buyer.
+This article provides guidelines for makers on how to decline an order they cannot fulfill and the necessary steps to communicate this to the buyer.

 ## Table of Contents
 1. [How to Decline an Order](#how-to-decline-an-order)